Not Just Ronan Farrow: NBC News Killed My Rape-Allegation Story Too

 I was disappointed, but still hopeful.
 As I would come to learn, my optimism was profoundly naive.

 Over the next several months, NBC put me through an elaborate and bizarre vetting process.
-I provided legal documentation, hospital bills, and over a dozen corroborating witnesses.
+I provided legal documentation, hospital bills, and more than a dozen corroborating witnesses.
 Still, they stonewalled.
 I asked Joy repeatedly if NBC was going to do to her what it did to Ronan, and she said that she didn’t think so.
 We both agreed that it would reflect very poorly if word got out that the network had suppressed yet another story of alleged sexual assault.

 To expedite the increasingly expansive vetting process, Joy’s piece was assigned to an investigative unit that was supposed to help her clear the hurdles that NBC kept throwing in front of her about my story.
 In mid-February, she emailed me an explanation about why it was taking NBC so long to pull the trigger:

-“So basically the story got caught up in a couple of vices: the struggle to get comments from the principles (now mostly alleviated), threats from Russell’s lawyer that spooked NBC,” Joy told me via email.
+“So basically the story got caught up in a couple of vices: the struggle to get comments from the principals (now mostly alleviated), threats from Russell’s lawyer that spooked NBC,” Joy told me via email.
 “So now NBC… is demanding that I do all of this additional reporting to meet a legal and standards review.”

 Joy then said all that was left was for her to seek comment from people in Simmons’ camp who were aware of the assault, and corroboration of Calloway’s arrest.